Xilang station: Station closure due to COVID restrictions

 During COVID-19 pandemic control rules from 29 May to 24 June 2021, the station's services had been largely restricted, as from 29 May the station only allowed exiting, and from 7 June all entrances/exits effectively closed, which meant that passengers couldn't embark or disembark at this station, and while the trains on both lines can still stop here, passengers can only transfer between both lines within the fare zone.
 All entrances have been reopened in the afternoon of 24 June.

 Future development

-Line 22 will stop at this station by the end of 2025, making the station an important four-line interchange hub.
-However, since the station of Line 1 does not have any transfer interfaces, and its design with the depot cannot meet future needs, therefore it needed to be renovated and expanded on a large scale.
+As an important four-line interchange hub, the existing Line 1 station and its depot cannot meet future needs, therefore it needed to be renovated and expanded on a large scale.
 According to the relevant planning scheme, the station will be gradually renovated while ensuring that the operation of the existing lines will not be affected.

-The Line 22 station is located on the west side of the current Line 1 station and is a four-storey underground station with an island platform.
-During construction, a two island and one side platform station was simultaneously built on the first underground floor for the underground conversion of the Line 1 station in the future.
-The second and third underground floors are reserved for access to future new buildings.

-The roof slab of this section of the station was sealed in June 2024.